calculix/cae/README.md

 - Unittests for KeywordDialog: compare generated INP code with the one which should be.

 Other:
-- Zip ccx sources.
-Extract on first start from checks.py module.
 - Main Window: filter tree items - search item.
 - Main Window: treeView - highlight background of the collections.
 - Open collective / Patreon.
-- Video: Download CAE, unpack and run.
-Capture video with OBS Studio, edit with DaVinci Reslove.
++ Video: Download CAE, unpack and run.
+Capture video with OBS Studio, edit with DaVinci Resolve.
+- Test presense of gfortran and gcc compilers for subroutines.